David J. Moore, Ph.D.

 Cristian L. Achim, M.D., Ph.D.

 Dr. Achim received his medical degree and completed his clinical residency and research training in Bucharest, Romania.
 At UC San Diego, Dr. Achim completed a postdoctoral fellowship in NeuroAIDS and received a doctorate in experimental and molecular pathology.
-He is currently a professor of psychiatry and pathology (neuropathology) at UC San Diego, the director of the Developmental Core for the HIV Neurobehavioral Research Center (HNRC), Director of the Neuroscience Core for the Translational Methamphetamine Research Center (TMARC), and, with Dr. Moore, Co-PI of the California NeuroAIDS Tissue Network.
+He is currently a professor of psychiatry and pathology (neuropathology) at UC San Diego, the Co-Director of the Neurobiology Core for the HIV Neurobehavioral Research Center (HNRC), Director of the Neuroscience and Animal Models Core for the Translational Methamphetamine Research Center (TMARC), and, with Dr. Moore, Co-PI of the California NeuroAIDS Tissue Network.

 Dr. Achim’s experimental neuropathology laboratory has focused on molecular mechanisms of disease in HIV associated neurocognitive disorders (HAND).
 More recently, in collaboration with the Stein Institute, Dr. Achim’s research group has begun studying the neurobiology of successful aging with a focus on resilience and neurocognitive performance.
 His ongoing research includes projects studying the role played by amyloid in the brain, vascular pathology, microglia, and brain immunophilins.